 The Company is subject to the requirements of federal, state, local and foreign environmental and occupational safety and health laws and regulations.
 These include laws regulating air emissions and water discharge.
-The Company is also subject to environmental laws requiring the Company to obtain licenses for a number of technologies currently undergoing development.
-Such licenses are needed for field testing of the Company's RiverPower, FireSAFE, PVC Cable recycling and Red Mud Neutralization technologies.

-During 2010, the Company did not make any material capital expenditures relating to environmental compliance.
+During 2011, the Company did not make any material capital expenditures relating to environmental compliance.